ADACS-Australia/2023-03-20-Coding-Best-Practices-Workshop/_episodes/Documentation.md

 Let's try that now.
 > ## Challenge: Get some help
 >
-> Get some help on the python builtin function `enumerate`
+> Get some help on the python builtin function `open`
 >
 >
 > ~~~